AttiaBatool79/Wireless_And_Mobile_Network/Lab_8_DESIGN_OF_BASIC_OPTICAL_COMMUNACTION_SYSTEM/Lab8_report.md

-# Optical Fiber Communication System Simulation
+# Lab #08: Optical Fiber Communication System Simulation

 ## Title
 **Design and Analysis of an Optical Fiber Communication System using NRZ Encoding, Mach-Zehnder Modulator, and Performance Evaluation Tools**